 Rather than sending all pages with the same frequency, one new idea is to send them at widely different frequencies, and this can be used in two ways.
 One is to send survey and index pages more frequently to allow quick access to routing information, as is done in the West German system, for example.
-The other is to group pages (which one can assume will be accessed by the user mostly either not at all or else all of them) into "magazines" where the pages are transmitted at, say, 20 second intervals.
-Thus, some 15 pages of international news could be handled in this fashion: it is possible that users will be interested in glancing through all of those pages.
+The other is to group pages that one suspects will be accessed as a group into 'magazines' where the pages are transmitted at, say 20 second intervals.
+Thus, some fifteen pages of international news could be handled in this fashion; it is possible that users will be interested in glancing through all of those pages.
 At present, this technique is used by almost all teletext operators.
-By typing one frame number the user could be presented with 15 pages over a 5-minute period, allowing relaxed reading of all the news presented.
-The systematic application of the "magazine" idea enables some 1000 pages of information to be accommodated in the (roughly) 100 time-slots available, thus increasing the usefulness of 1WN videotex tremendously.
+By typing one frame number the user could be presented with fifteen pages over a 5-minute period, allowing relaxed reading of all the news presented.
+The systematic application of the 'magazine' idea enables some 1,000 pages of information to be accommodated in the (roughly) 100 timeslots available, thus increasing the usefulness of 1WN videotex tremendously.

-There are, however, some drawbacks to the "magazine" technique.
-One is that whenever a specific item of information is required from a given magazine one has to wait -- sometimes five minutes (!) -- until the information appears on the screen.
+There are, however, some drawbacks to the magazine technique.
+One is that whenever a specific item of information is required from a given magazine one has to wait - sometimes five minutes (!) - until the information appears on the screen.
 No quick searching is possible, as one can do with a newspaper.
-Furthermore, the viewing rhythm is set for every magazine to allow only "mechanical" reading of information, without any slowing down or speeding up of the frames.
+Furthermore, the viewing rhythm is set for every magazine to allow only 'mechanical' reading of information, without any slowing down or speeding up of the frames.
 This again is one of the most important advantages of traditional printing media.
-It is possible to "freeze" on the TV screen any teletext picture, to allow more time to be spent on reading and digesting the content of the frame, but when switching back to the normal mode of operation several other frames in the sequence were missed in the meantime, and one has to wait -- sometimes another five minutes -- until the next desired page of information appears on the screen.
+It is possible to 'freeze' on the tv screen any teletext picture, to allow more time to be spent on reading and digesting the content of the frame, but when switching back to the normal mode of operation several other frames in the sequence were missed in the meantime, and one has to wait - sometimes another five minutes - until the next desired page of information appears on the screen.

-In our observation of the Austrian system we found two extremely long magazines: one Lesen statt hoeren (Reading instead of hearing) for the handicapped, with 18 frames of information linked to one magazine, and one with 20 frames containing list of the Austrian ski champions at Olimpic games and World Championships -- a subject which one would expect that in Austria at least would deserve a separate page each.
+In our observation of the Austrian system we found two extremely long magazines: one Lesen statt hören (Reading instead of hearing) for the handicapped, with eighteen frames of information linked to one magazine, and one with twenty frames containing a list of the Austrian ski champions at the Olympic Games and World Championships - a subject one would expect that in Austria at least would deserve a separate page each.
 The second problem is with the indexing of pages contained in the magazines.
-Due to lack of space at present only the title of the magazine is contained in the index.
+Due to lack of space at present, only the title of the magazine is contained in the index.
 However, the pages in some magazines are rather different in nature and certainly deserve central indexing, otherwise they are lost to new or inexperienced readers.
-But if this information were contained in a general index, there would a the problem of access, because first the magazine has to be addressed but then the only way to get the information is to wait.
+But if this information were contained in a general index, there would be a problem of access, because first the magazine has to be addressed but then the only way to get the information is to wait.
 Thus no direct access to the information is possible.
 This could be improved in principle by introducing intelligent decoders for 1WN videotex system.